-The Knowledge Base would also be the platform to synthesise and evaluate the outcomes of the large number of pilot-projects and experiments with action-oriented activities at the basin and local scale level.
+The KB would also be the platform to synthesise and evaluate the outcomes of a large number of pilot-projects and experiments with action-oriented activities at the basin and local levels, through interaction based around the KB Website.
+Knowledge is built by people in possession of information.
+The KB will endeavour to become a 'community of practice' for those concerned with managing food security and environmental sustainability.

-Knowledge on water, agriculture, socioeconomics, and ecology, much is sectoral and highly specialised.
-There has not been adequate concrete action to pool this knowledge together to contribute to this critical topics.
-For instance, FAO provides long-term scenarios on food security and UNEP develops global environmental outlooks, but these two exercises have not yet been linked (i.e., environmental impacts of the food security scenarios have not been assessed).
-In previous exercises such as the World Water Vision, it was found that there are also significant knowledge gaps including knowledge of key processes and data that restrict how we can form policies for the future.
+Knowledge about water, agriculture, socio-economics, and ecology, is mostly sectoral and highly specialised.
+There has not been adequate concrete action to pool this knowledge to address critical topics.
+For instance, FAO provides long-term scenarios on food security and UNEP develops global environmental outlooks, but these two exercises have not yet been linked.
+Environmental impacts of the food security scenarios have not been assessed.
+In previous exercises such as the World Water Vision, it was found that there are also significant knowledge gaps including knowledge of key processes in addition to gaps in information and data that restrict the extent to which we can formulate or implement policies for the future.

-Thus, the objectives of the Knowledge Base are to:
+The objectives of the KB are to:

-- 1. To develop widely accepted definitions and shared databases. - 2.
-To establish knowledge accepted by both agricultural and environmental constituencies, particularly on alternative development paths or scenarios and on their consequences and impacts. - 3.
-To feed credible and authoritative information into the dialogue process.
+- To promote open access to shared databases and seek to establish common terminology. - To establish knowledge acceptable by both agricultural and environmental constituencies, particularly on alternative development paths or scenarios and on their consequences and impacts. - To feed information and experience into the dialogue process.